SMAPPNYU/smapputil/README.md

      .
 ]
 ```

+*output* a json file that writes to disk with the resulting tweet objects in JSON format

+note: fields `smapp_term` and `smapp_count` are added to each tweet object to tell you which term the tweet war queried for and what its count in the query was.

 #[query_user_objects](https://github.com/SMAPPNYU/smapputilities/blob/master/py/query_twitter/query_user_objects.py)

 queries the twitter api for any list of user objects. takes a list of twitter user ids as input.